owner7913/DropCounter/README.md

 ## ⚙️ Contributing
 This is a simple **community-driven project**!
 If you want to improve the plugin, **submit a pull request** on GitHub.
+Also if you wanna add tracked items, **submit a pull request** on GitHub.

 ## 📜 License
 This project is open-source under the **MIT License**.